 ozone depletion rather similar in intensity to what we have experienced

 recently from chlorofluorcarbons.
 The predicted deposition of nitrates in

 Greenland ice cores as the atmosphere cleans itself is in good agreement with

 Letters in 2007.

 News articles still available on the web from this work are to be found

 and the New Scientist.

 We continue to be fascinated in the possibility of much more intense Solar flares.
-There does exist a candidate mechanism which would suggest we are not likely to see such events from our own Sun.
+There is historical evidence that such events have happened on the Sun.
+We are exploring terrestrial consequences of such events.

 threat to a technological